keewenaw/dvwa-guide-2019/low/Challenge 1: Brute Force.md

 If it works, our successful username/password pair will be highlighted in green.
 Let's run it and see what happens!

-Wait, why do we get 16 valid pairs?!
+Wait, why did we get 16 valid pairs?!

 <img src="https://github.com/mrudy/dvwa-guide-2019/blob/master/low/screenshots/brutepwno.png" width="500">